AnTr24/TheShadyBunch/1. Player Characters/Shannon.md

 Shannon is a dragonborn woman of the [[Ashfangs]], a mercenary company ran by her [[Bruce|father]].
 She is out adventuring in search of him, who has been missing for months.

 ## Appearance
-A blue dragonborn woman sporting a dark blue coat and red hair.
+A blue dragonborn woman sporting a dark blue coat and brown hair.
 She is often seen wielding her greatsword.

 Is currently one-handed but is working on replacing her lost arm with a prosthetic.